 You can check your TV’s tuner by doing the following.

 - Plug your coax cable out of your TV

 - Plug the cable into a different TV

 - Try to run an automatic channel scan on that TV

 Did running the scan on a different TV prove difficult?
-If the scan didn’t work, then you may have a problem with your TV tuner.
+If the scan didn’t work, you probably have a problem with your TV tuner.

 What if you didn’t have a problem auto-scanning for channels on another TV?
 Then the problem most likely lies with the TV itself.
-To solve this issue, you may need to contact a technician.
+To solve the issue, you’ll need to contact a technician.

 Have a great day!